Blog

 So, do you need to be ashamed of being “self-taught”?
 Not at all!
 The question is, are you determined to stay that way?
 If so, why?
 I think it’s easy to romanticize the rebel, the one who’s “bucking the system and living the dream with no training and screw you sheeple, I’m going to do it my way and I don’t need anyone to teach me how!”.

 But, what if I told you that you could live the dream and totally do you AND get better by incorporating information from excellent sources?
 I think it’s really foolish to eschew info and wisdom from experts in your field.
-Far wiser to take EVERYTHING they have to offer, acknowledge where your weaknesses lie, and shore them the f*ck up.
+Far wiser to sort through EVERYTHING they have to offer, acknowledge where your weaknesses lie, and shore them the f*ck up.

 So, if you’ve got awesome coaches and community, amazing!
 I’m not talking to you.
 But, if you get most of your training from instagram and youtube, I want to strongly encourage you to seek out excellent instructors (many who will do online coaching with you if there’s no one in your area!), and get with the education.
 Because self-taught is a place you pass through, not a place you build a condo.
 Love and pull-ups, Laura